- Practice Team

 Sixty-three percent of individuals who quit their jobs in 2021 did so due to a lack of opportunities for advancement.
 Dental assistants should think about where they would like to go with their roles and then take opportunities to build the skills they need to get there.
 For example, a hygienist who hopes to become a clinical office manager someday might seek an opportunity to mentor someone.
 They could set the following goal.

-I will mentor one new hygienist this year to help them meet “exceeds expectations” in at least two of their performance review categories and have zero “needs improvement” marks.
-I will meet with my mentee weekly for at least 30 minutes to go over questions and concerns.
-I will teach them one new skill or technique every week.
+I will mentor one new hygienist this year to help them meet “exceeds expectations” in at least two performance review categories and have zero “needs improvement” marks.
+I will meet with my mentee weekly for at least 30 minutes to discuss questions and concerns.
+I will also teach them one new skill or technique every week.

 How Spear Helps Dental Assistants Succeed